top of page

 Grandfather, Sacred One, Teach us Love, Compassion, and Honour.

-That we may heal the Earth and
+That we may heal the Earth and heal each other.

 bottom of page